emilyvomacka/lost-and-safe/README.md

 paradigm works against my interests.

 Maybe I read a great paragraph and immediately want to see it again at some point, but don't want to encounter it on every subsequent opening of my notes app.
-Or maybe I have an idea that I'd like to see again after it simmers for some indefinite amount of time.
-Perhaps I want to remember a conversation or an experience, but might prefer to wait awhile before re-encountering it.
+Or maybe I have an idea that I'd like to revisit after it simmers a little.
+Or I want to remember a conversation or an experience, but might prefer to wait awhile before re-encountering it.

 These situations call for storage with a little more stochastic whimsy.
-I made the Lost and Safe database (homage to [The Books](https://en.wikipedia.org/wiki/Lost_and_Safe)) to help.
+The Lost and Safe database (homage to [The Books](https://en.wikipedia.org/wiki/Lost_and_Safe)) was built to explore this idea.

-Things you store here are lost: the database will not permit fetching of any specific entry.
+Things you store here are lost: the database does not permit fetching of any specific entry.
 They are also safe: whatever you store will come back to you eventually with enough calls to the database.

 ### Usage